open-sauced/docs/docs/contributing/introduction-to-contributing.md

 - Ask questions if you are stuck.
 - Use [CSS variables](https://github.com/open-sauced/open-sauced/blob/HEAD/src/styles/variables.js)
 - Always use [rel="noreferrer" on all target="\_blank" links](https://web.dev/external-anchors-use-rel-noopener/).

+## Frequently Asked Questions

+1. **How do I find good first issues?**
+ We recommend checking out sites like [Good First Issues](https://goodfirstissues.com/) and [First Timers Only](https://www.firsttimersonly.com/).
+They will lead you to projects and issues worth working on.
+We also recommend using the `Good First Issue` label in the search engine of the project you want to contribute to.
+Check out[this YouTube Short from GitHub](https://www.youtube.com/watch?v=k3l_rurKOXg) to learn more.
+Furthermore, check out our daily "Who's looking for open source contributors?" on [Dev.to](https://dev.to/opensauced/whos-looking-for-open-source-contributors-week-46-247i)
+1. **My contribution does not show up on my OpenSauced profile.
+How do I fix it?**
+We suggest creating a [Insight page](https://github.com/open-sauced/intro/blob/main/05-how-to-contribute-to-open-source.md#discovering-open-source-with-opensauced) or adding your merged pull request to [the Highlights Page](https://github.com/open-sauced/intro/blob/main/06-the-secret-sauce.md#develop-your-open-source-resume).

+1. **I want to find "X" language or frameworks data.
+How do I find it?**
+Post your suggestion in the [General Feedback Discussion forum](https://github.com/orgs/open-sauced/discussions/categories/general-feedback-or-bugs) on our GitHub repository.
+We'd love to see it! :smile:

 ## License